StrongMind/rust-private-crate-template/README.md

 1. This will create a shell project that can be pushed to this repo

 #### CICD Setup
-Add a [Secret] named `GITHUB_PAT` to the repository with a [Github Personal Access Token] tied to a repo administrator's account.
+Add a [Secret] named `CI_GITHUB_TOKEN` to the repository with a [Github Personal Access Token] tied to a repo administrator's account.
 <details>
   <summary>Why?
 Click to expand</summary>